 Websites like Smartasset, Bankrate, and Nerdwallet spend a lot of time creating their calculators based on variables like:

 - Time – over what period of time you need to pay back a loan, or over what period of time you plan to save money

 - Interest rates – amount of money you charge, or earn; usually expressed as an annual percentage

 - Principal – the amount of money you borrowed, or the funds you are looking to invest

-Online tools are often times faster to use than building out your own functions in excel… which would require you looking up the formulas, and setting up the spreadsheet, and typing in the conditions.
+Online tools are oftentimes faster to use than building out your own functions in Excel, which would require you looking up the formulas, setting up the spreadsheet, and typing in the conditions.

 So the calculators can be very useful for giving you a general sense of how much your expected mortgage payment could be, or how much you should save each month for retirement if you want to have one million dollars by the time you turn 65.

-But the truth is, your financial life is not this simple as just a few variables in a spreadsheet, and therein lies the problem.
+But the truth is, your financial life is not as simple as just a few variables in a spreadsheet, and therein lies the problem.

 Problems with Online Financial Calculators